sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

     <!-- border -->![SAP HANA Cloud Trial instance](hana-cloud-instance.png)

     The instructions on how to setup a free SAP HANA Cloud trial or free tier within the SAP Business Technology Platform (SAP BTP), are well covered in a number of other sources listed below.
+Trial is only available on the US10 landscape and is in a separate SAP BTP trial account whereas free tier is avialable in multiple production SAP BTP accounts and provides a seamless transition from a free tier to a paid plan.

     * [Help Thomas Get Started with SAP HANA](hana-trial-advanced-analytics)